BHP, Rio Tinto face political heat in Australia over strategies

 Western Australia state political leader Colin Barnett has labeled the actions of the big producers “one of the dumbest corporate plays.”

-The state’s Labour Party Shadow Minister for Development, Bill Johnston, is calling for a probe into why government approvals were granted for mine expansions.
+The state’s Labor Party Shadow Minister for Development, Bill Johnston, is calling for a probe into why government approvals were granted for mine expansions.

 Johnston also wants the investigation to look into whether Singapore marketing offices established by companies including Rio Tinto and BHP, allow them to reduce how much is paid in state royalties.